RyanFleck/Manuals/content/tools/aws.md

 7. **Glacier** - Long term data archival service for compliance or backups
 8. **CloudWatch** - Monitor all AWS services and set up automated actions

-Compared to other cloud providers, AWS has the following advantages:
+**Compared to other cloud providers, AWS has the following advantages:**

 1. It's the largest and most mature vendor by a large margin (\~1/3  of the market)
 2. Very competitive pricing due to scale

+Getting certified with AWS is a popular way to advance your career as a software engineer.
+The most popular certification to get is _AWS Certified Solutions Architect_ which validates that you can deploy a secure and scalable app on AWS.